some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 A union (also called variant) is a parameter that can contain different types of elements.
-For example, if one defines a union of type uint8 and type uint16, the union may carry an element of uint8 or uint16.
-It is clear that that when using different types of elements the alignment of subsequent parameters may be distorted.
+For example, if one defines a union of type uint8 and type uint16, the union shall carry an element of uint8 or uint16.

+It is clear that that when using different types of elements with different length the alignment of subsequent parameters is possibly distorted.
 To resolve this, padding might be needed.

 .. feat_req:: 🎯
     :id: feat_req_someip_264